razetime/razetime.github.io/blog/_posts/2022-11-28-gsoc-truffleruby.md

 This part of the project is where I realized I had to keep up with the main repo.
 TruffleRuby is a very active project, so I recommend rebasing every time there's a big change, or you're more than 50 commits behind.
-I completely missed the migration to `TruffleString` during this project, and I had to spend a lot fo time figuring it out.
+I completely missed the migration to `TruffleString` during this project, and I had to spend a lot of time figuring it out.

 With Benoit's help, I created two new translator classes, one as a base translator, and one specifically for pattern matching.
 Meeetings became more frequent as the project progressed, since the Translators have